Raise a Smart Spender

 “If you want to teach kids that buying decisions should involve time to think, holiday shopping is the perfect moment,” says Joanne M. Seymour, aka “The Money Godmother,” a financial educator based in Des Moines.
 “That's why it's called holiday shopping and not spending.”

-1. Help them see money three ways.
+1. Help children see money three ways

 Although the Kofkes started the ritual to teach her financial discipline, they’ve been amazed at how it’s fueled her generosity.
 “Recently, she took money from the Giving jar to buy a ball for her sister, Ella, who is 2,” he says.
 “And our church just had its canned-goods drive, and she asked if she could take money from her Giving jar to buy food.”

-2. Make a list and check it twice.
+2. Make a shopping list

 Shopping with a list reduces impulse buys and keeps everyone on budget.
 “Kids -- and some adults -- might even go so far as organizing by the envelope system,” says Seymour, “labeling envelopes for each person, putting the budgeted amount inside and writing gift ideas on the outside.”
 (Ask your child to put the receipt in the envelope afterward, in case something needs to be returned.)

-3. Reward kids for finding bargains.
+3. Reward kids for finding bargains

 Using the "price per unit" displayed at grocery stores, challenge them to find a better deal than you’ve found when holiday food shopping, suggests Matt Wallaert, a behavioral psychologist and consultant to the Lending Tree Web site.
 If you’re shopping for gift books, tell them the budget is $10 each, then set them loose to find the best low-price alternatives in the store.
 Tally up the money you’re saving because of their sharp eyes, and say something like, “That’s enough for pizza twice this month ... when should we do it?"
 Let them mark those dates on a calendar.

-4. Help them cost out homemade gifts.
+4. Help your children cost out homemade gifts

 Kids can make some wonderful homemade gifts, but even those usually aren’t free.
 Help them calculate the total costs of projects, whether it’s making reindeer chow or cookies, creating photo albums, or planting a flowerpot with herbs or bulbs.
 Then calculate the cost per gift and help them estimate how much they saved with their DIY effort.